diffix/pg_diffix/docs/user_guide.md

 ## Restricted features and extensions

+**TODO:** I think this kind of information is better put in the notebook tutorial?

 For users other than `direct`, various data and features built into PostgreSQL are restricted.
 Among others:

 1. Issue utility statements like `COPY` and `ALTER TABLE`, beside a few allowlisted ones, are not allowed.